Not sure what activities are offered around the are? Check out our sample itineraries!

-Enjoy a Paddle/Saddle trip and stay at Chico Hot Springs
+Enjoy a trip on the Yellowstone and stay at Chico Hot Springs

 See the Park!

 Get your day started off right with an early morning soak and a breakfast buffet at Chico.
 Then, head through Gardiner, into the North Entrance of the Park and drive up to Mammoth Hot Springs (only 5 miles in).
 Make your first stop the Albright Visitor Center to find out about the Junior Ranger Program.
 This will give your kids a fun goal to accomplish while visiting the park!
-Spend some time exploring the boardwalks around the 2nd largest hot spring terrace in the world.
-Pick up a trail map at the visitor center if you want to get off the boardwalks.
-There are many hikes in the Mammoth area that can be as long or short as you like.
-If you’re not sure about using backcountry trails, ask about Ranger-led family hikes when you’re at the visitor center.
+Head deeper into the park to begin your Yellowstone adventure.

-Enjoy the lunch at the Terrace Grill in Mammoth or grab a picnic table and your sack lunch and sit outside.
-Spend part of the afternoon driving out to Tower/Roosevelt, looking for wildlife along the way (don’t forget the binoculars!).
 Stop at the Tower General Store and take a short walk to the falls overlook, maybe grab an ice cream, or continue on to Lamar Valley for more wildlife viewing potential.
+Visit the Historic Roosevelt Lodge for lunch or early dinner.
 Head down to Canyon Village for the night.
 If your group isn’t too tired, you’ll want to attend the Ranger-led Evening Program at the Canyon Campground.
 A slide show and campfire is a great way to finish off a day in Yellowstone!
 Check for times in your park newspaper.